Pursued: Production

 The film's writer Niven Busch and leading lady Theresa Wright were married for a decade beginning in 1942.
 Wright and Robert Mitchum were cast together again seven years after Pursued in Track of the Cat (1954) directed by William A. Wellman, with Mitchum receiving top billing in their second pairing.

+Busch later said "I had absolute control over that.
+And I was very, very happy with the result.
+I had a marvelous cast, a terrific crew, and the best cameraman in the world [James Wong Howe].
+I was very proud of the story; it has kind of Greek overtones—incest feeling, and all that—which the West was like.
+Greece in the ancient days must have been very much like the West.
+Passions were powerful and arms were at hand."

+Busch based the script on a newspaper story he had read in El Paso Texas about a boy who was the only survivor of a family wiped out in a feud being raised by the family that killed his family.
+Busch produced the film and secured the services of his wife.

+Before Robert Mitchum was cast, a number of actors were discussed for the lead including Robert Taylor, Joel McCrea (who Busch felt was too old for the role), Montgomery Clift (who Wright knew), and Kirk Douglas.

 Reception

 Critical response

 Film critic Bosley Crowther wrote a mixed review, "... the strange and angry actions which occur through the tortuous wanderings of this drama seem decidedly bewildering and absurd.
 What's so significant about a fellow—even though he may be a foster-child—finding life slightly oppressive on a primitive New Mexican ranch? ...
 As we say, without the revelation which comes rather patly at the end, the urgency of these weighty questions is hard to grasp as the picture drones along.
 And it is likewise hard to work up any sympathy for the hero, who seems bored by all his woes.
 That may be because Robert Mitchum, who plays the latter, is a very rigid gent and gives off no more animation than a Frigidaire turned to 'Defrost.'"

 Variety magazine, on the other hand, praised the film.
 The Variety staff wrote, "Pursued is potent frontier days Western film fare.
 Standout in picture is suspense generated by the original script and Raoul Walsh's direction.
 It builds the western gunman's death walk to high moments of thrill and action.
 Strong casting also is a decided factor in selling the action wares.
 Production makes use of natural outdoor backgrounds supplied by New Mexico scenery, lending air of authenticity that is fully captured by the camera."